kumuthu53/perceptron-credit-card-fraud/README.md

 ## Medium Article

-The Medium article corresponding to this code can be found at <link>.
+The Medium article corresponding to this code is not yet published.

 ## Dataset